beckym223/manual_work/E6_long_edited.md

 to come the greenhouse impact begins to confirm the more alarmist expectations, and if the economic sacrifices required to reduce
-3Their estimate is 10 percent of U.S. emissions at
-"low to moderate cost" on economically or environ-  mentally marginal crop and pasture lands and nonfed- eral forest lands in the United States (National Academy of Sciences, 1991 p.
-57).
-A review of the issues in both afforestation and deforestation by Andrew Plantinga is in Joel Darmstadter (1991); an  optimistic estimate of the afforestation option is that of  Robert J. Moulton and Kenneth R. Richards (1990).

 ### ---Economics-1992-0-12.txt---